ARK9975/Transformers-Revolution/content/index.md

 2. TTRPGs are **supposed** to be fun, so we absolutely can take some liberties.
 3. Please try not to metagame.
 (I'm guilty of doing this too)
 ## Sources & Inspiration
 This is not going to be a particularly original story, I am essentially taking a bunch of different ideas/concepts/arcs and smashing them together praying it all works.
-It is mainly based on the *Transformers Aligned Continuity* with a lot borrowed from various *IDW* comics and generic Transformers media.
+It is mainly based on the *Transformers Aligned Continuity* with a lot borrowed from various *IDW* comics (Main continuity and tie-ins) as well as generic media.

-With that said **DO NOT** treat any information from other Transformers media as cannon to the setting, chances are I have changed it our am planning on doing so.
-Shoot me a message and I'll be happy to help!